 Make sure that you give them at least a minute to explain and set a time limit to complete this task.
 By specifying this, you'll be able to get an honest reaction to your error page, you'll give them a sense of urgency to find the intended page if it doesn't load up, and you'll give them an "out" to move on to their next task.

 The most important thing you'll take away from this task is how they react once they hit the error page.
-After expressing their opinion of the error, what do they do immediately afterwards?
+After expressing their opinion of the error, what do they do immediately afterward?
 Are they going right for your search bar or do they try to navigate their way back through your header?
 Learning the answers to these questions will help take most of the guesswork out of your redesign and help guide you in the right direction.

 After your participant completes the task in the previous section, you can finally reveal that you're testing your error page.
 Ask your participants if the content of your error page was what they were expecting to see based on what they know about your site and your company.
 If it didn't meet their expectations, ask "why not?" and keep it open ended.